solodev/cloud-documentation/src/services/Add Service/index.md

 **Name** | **Description**
 :--- | ---
-Product Selection | Select the product you are interested in by clicking on the blue button on the product card.
+Product Selection | Select the product you are interested in by clicking the blue button on the product card.

 !!!Note:
 Some products have a purchase option.
 For others without a purchase option, contact Solodev by filling out the contact form.
 Below is an example of a product **Solodev CMS** that can be purchased immediately without having to contact Solodev.